lanl-aea/waves/docs/devops.rst

 Windows CI environment
 ======================

+The Windows CI server must have a system (or Gitlab-Runner user) installation of the following software separately from the Conda environment.

+* Git
+* Git-LFS
+* Anaconda/Miniconda/Miniforge

 The Windows CI server environment is created under the default Gitlab-Runner user and may not be available for developers.
 There is an ``environment-win.yml`` file maintained under version control for the Windows CI job.
 Windows developers may use this to create a local development environment that closely mirrors the linux CI environment.

 MacOS CI environment
 ====================

+The MacOS CI server must have a system (or Gitlab-Runner user) installation of the following software separately from the Conda environment.

+* Git
+* Git-LFS
+* Anaconda/Miniconda/Miniforge

 The MacOS CI server environment is created under the default Gitlab-Runner user and is not be available for developers.
 The MacOS CI server uses the full ``environment.yml`` file maintained under version control.
 MacOS developers may use